Diontae Johnson Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Matchup vs. Detroit

-- The Lions are giving up 258.9 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The 258.9 passing yards the Lions yield per game makes them the NFL's 14th-ranked pass defense this season.

-- The Lions' defense is 19th in the league, conceding 1.9 passing touchdowns per game.
+- The Lions' defense is 19th in the league, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Bears, Johnson hauled in five passes for 56 yards while being targeted six times.
+- In last week's matchup with the Bears, Johnson grabbed five passes for 56 yards while being targeted six times.

-- Johnson's 20 receptions have gotten him 225 yards (75.0 per game) during his last three games.
-He was targeted 32 times.
+- Johnson has also chipped in with 225 yards on 20 grabs over his last three outings.
+He was targeted 32 times and averaged 75.0 receiving yards per game.

 Johnson's Pittsburgh Teammates